 Cheese and Testosterone

 Cheese is a mixed bag when it comes to Testosterone.
 There is evidence that certain cheeses, especially hard cheeses, can promote the production of Testosterone via healthy fat, as well as a protein known as lysine.
-On the other hand, if you eat cheese that comes from animals which have been heavily treated with hormones to maximize dairy production, you could be consuming byproducts of those hormone products which could suppress your production of Testosterone in favor of Estrogen.
-The best way to get the most out of your cheese is to source your cheese from animals which have not been treated with synthetic hormones.
+On the other hand, if you eat cheese that comes from animals that have been heavily treated with hormones to maximize dairy production, you could be consuming byproducts of those hormone products which could suppress your production of Testosterone in favor of Estrogen.
+The best way to get the most out of your cheese is to source your cheese from animals that have not been treated with synthetic hormones.

 Mint and Testosterone

 There is clinical evidence that mint can alter Testosterone production.
 For example, research has shown that eating peppermint or smoking menthol cigarettes both suppress the level of Free Testosterone in the bloodstream.
 Your Free Testosterone Levels are a direct indicator of the level of the hormone available for use by the body and is the most potent sign of Testosterone Deficiency.